beejal27/Python-Examples/Graphs and Trees/Readme.txt

 List of topics to be discussed:
 10. OrderProjecs2.py - Algorithm to Order Projects according to their dependencies (Using Depth First Search approach).
 11. CommonAncestor1.py - Algorithm to find a Common ancestor between two nodes in a Binary Tree.
 Nodes have link to parent nodes.
+12. CommonAncestor2.py - Algorithm to find a Common ancestor between two nodes in a Binary Tree.
+Nodes have link to parent nodes.